 Established in 1851, Ripon College is Wisconsin’s best-value private college and a national leader in liberal arts education.
 Ripon is devoted to ensuring that every student realizes his or her unique potential.

 Thrasher Opera House in Green Lake holds true to its original purpose as a gathering place for the community.
-Built in 1910, the opera house remains a symbol of the history that has already passed through Green Lake, and since its extensive remodeling and grand reopening in the summer of 1998, it is a ready participant in the history that is yet to come.
+Built in 1910, the opera house remains a symbol of the history that has already passed through Green Lake and, thanks to its extensive remodeling and grand reopening in the summer of 1998, is a ready participant in the history that is yet to come.